The Many Causes of Neck Pain

 Neck Pain Diagnosis and Treatment

 Progressive Spine & Orthopaedics has helped countless patients in New Jersey and around the region to successfully manage and resolve their neck pain.
 The first step is to accurately unravel a potentially complex problem through careful clinical investigation.
 This will include a medical history, physical and neurological examination, and possibly imaging studies, such as MRI.
 Progressive Spine & Orthopaedics offers various treatment methods to fit the patient’s specific condition and treatment goals.
-Neck pain treatment may include medication, posture improvement training, and various forms of therapy such as physical, massage, temperature, and aquatic, among other.
+Neck pain treatment may include medication, posture improvement training, and various forms of therapy such as physical, massage, temperature, and aquatic, among others.
 If conservative measure fail and/or if surgery is required, Dr. Rovner provides state-of-the-art surgical treatments for neck pain.
 Surgery for neck pain may require anterior cervical discectomy and fusion or cervical disc replacement.
 These procedures remove the impingements on the spine and nerves, restore function, and relieve neck pain.